kevinolega/callcentertrainingtips/_posts/2014-03-17-delaying-tactics.md

 Use delaying words like:
 I'm sorry can you repeat that?
-What do you mean by "reflect question" ?
+What do you mean by "reflect question"?
 That's a good question.
 So you are asking about "rephrase question"?
 Just to make sure I got that correctly..." rephrase question "